QodotPlugin/qodotplugin.github.io/docs/entities/game-definition.md

 ## Making a Game Definition Folder

-On a new installation of Qodot, two .tres files are provided in the folder `res://addons/qodot/game_definitions/trenchbroom`.
+On a new installation of Qodot, `qodot_trenchbroom_config.tres` is provided in the folder `res://addons/qodot/game_definitions`.

-To generate a new game definition, double-click `qodot_trenchbroom_config_folder.tres` to open it in the Inspector.
+To generate a new game definition, double-click `qodot_trenchbroom_config.tres` to open it in the Inspector.

 Read [Config Folder Properties](#config-folder-properties) to see the options available when creating a game definition.